xqemu/xqemu/README.md

 macOS Dev
 ---------
+Use the build script to build:

+	./build_macos.sh

-Use build.sh to build.
-Then run it like:
+Then run with something like:

 	./i386-softmmu/qemu-system-i386 \
 		-cpu pentium3 \
 		-machine xbox,bootrom=$MCPX \
 		-m 64 \
 		-bios $BIOS \
 		-drive file=$HDD,index=0,media=disk \
-		-monitor stdio
+		-monitor stdio \
+		-s

 This will start the Qemu monitor on the command line, which includes lots of really helpful debugging commands!